miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/seeding-your-database.md

 ---

 You should now know how to seed your database with data, both during development and testing!
-Let's wrap up with a look at how to use your shiny new mock server to write some acceptance tests for your Ember app.
+Let's wrap up with a look at how to use your shiny new client-side server to write some acceptance tests for your Ember app.